-As hypothesized, factors that control SDM vary algorithms (Table 3).
+As hypothesized, the factors that control SDM runtime vary among algorithms (Table 3).
 One of the most important contributions is the number of training examples with which the algorithm is fit.
 The influence of this term on GBM-BRT, GAM, and RF runtime is large (>0.36 reduction in r2).
 As data-driven algorithms, these SDMs rely heavily on creating structure from the given input dataset, and their runtime should be tied asymptotically to the number of training examples (Hastie et al., 2009).
 However, the number of environmental covariates is not an important predictor of runtime for any SDM; only GBM-BRT is influenced by this predictor, and only slightly.
-Theoretical complexity suggests that learning algorithms are often asymptotically influenced by both training examples and covariates.
-However, under real workloads, it appears that the number of covariates does not strong influence runtime.
-GAMstrongly controlled by the number of cells on which to predict the fitted model.
-This SDM’s time, as described above, is ; nearly all of the total time during each experiment was spent predicting the model onto the novel climate scenario grid.
+This finding is surprising because theoretical complexity suggests that learning algorithms are often asymptotically influenced by both training examples and covariates REF.
+However, under real workloads, it appears that the number of covariates does not strongly influence runtime.
+In contrast to other SDMs, GAM runtime was weakly influenced by number of training examples and strongly controlled by the number of cells on which to predict the fitted model.
+This SDM’s learning time, as described above, is quick; nearly all of the total time during each experiment was spent predicting the model onto the novel climate scenario grid.

-For GAM, GBM-BRT, and MARS, CPU capacity accounts for less than 1 of total variance.
+Among the SDMs, Random forests shows the strongest sensitivity to number of CPU cores, with 5.55% of variance explained (Table 3).
+For GAM, GBM-BRT, and MARS, CPU capacity accounts for less than 1% of total variance.
+This difference is consistent with SDM model structure: RF models build many alternate trees and are better able to take advantage of parallel computing configurations.
 Figure 11 demonstrates the diminishing marginal returns of the RF algorithm when run on multiple processors and on dataset with different numbers of training examples.
 The difference between a model run sequentially and one run in parallel with just two cores is large, while the marginal benefit of adding the 16th or 24th core is comparatively small.
 An infinitely parallel algorithm (E=1), incurs no diminished returns as additional cores are added.
 RF efficiencies vary by the number of training examples, but range between 0.05 and 0.4 at 25 cores.
 Importantly, workloads with more training examples, are better suited to parallelization -- have higher efficiency -- than small modeling problems with few training examples.
 For example, SDM runs with 10,000 training examples experience a much slower decline in efficiency than runs with 1,000 training examples.

-Similarly, for models, memory accounts for less than 3% of the structure in the data.
+Similarly, for most models, memory accounts for less than 3% of the structure in the data.
 MARS shows a surprising and strong dependence on memory.
 Upon further investigation, I suggest that an error in sampling design incorrectly weighted some portions of the parameter space and may have artificially biased model results.
 Nearly ten times as many experimental trials were run on two VM instances -- a one core, 4 GB memory VM and a four core, 16 GB memory VM -- than other instance types.
 While the full parameter space was explored, I believe that the additional influence of these data points may have caused biased results, indicated in the model drivers and seen in the optimized hardware below.